How to Choose and Install Border Edging

 Designing and maintaining an attractive garden is hard work.
 There is no doubt about it.
 Hours of planning, sowing, pruning and mowing (plus a whole host of other activities) are required to keep gardens presentable.
 Why then, ruin all your hard work by neglecting simple tasks?
 One such example is garden border edging.
 Omitting this vital finishing touch is a horticultural crime so heinous it could be compared to pairing a tailored three-piece suit with scuffed, unpolished shoes.
 Scruffy and unforgiveable.
 The separation between lawn and flower bed simply must be distinctly marked.

 The first step in implementing a proper garden border is to mark out appropriate boundary lines.
-Straight lines obviously look neat, but are lacking in personality.
-Curved lines are much more interesting, and may be required should you have an old tree or other feature to negotiate; laying a hosepipe down to act as a guide is good practice.
+Straight lines obviously look neat, and are ideal for us perfectionists.
+Curved lines add interest, and may be required should you have an old tree or other feature to negotiate; laying a hosepipe down to act as a guide is good practice.

 Next, you’ll need to remove any turf on the wrong side of the border.
 If you’re lucky enough to own a proper lawn edger, use it; if not, a traditional garden spade will do the job.
 (Remember to remove any pebbles, weeds or roots too.)